philtherobot/charge/stirrup/doc/design.md

 ### Portability

 Stirrup is multi-platform.
-We want to avoid the issues related to differences in the toolchain and platform from one platform to another: the code written should be the same and have the same results regardless of the platform.
+We want to avoid the issues related to difference in the toolchains and platforms from one platform to another: the code written should be the same and have the same results regardless of the platform.

 We should note that the portability goals of Stirrup reach all the way to the end-of-line style: Stirrup should take away the EOL issues as much as possible.
-This supports the students who expect text files to be in their language and match their platform's end-of-line style.

 ### Internationalization

 This is the 21th century, at the time of writing, we are near the year 2021.
 People all over the world are using computers.
 It is time we take text encoding seriously in C++.
 It is thus a goal of Stirrup to bring proper text processing.
 At a minimum, Stirrup must let the programmer:
 - Operate with any the file names allowed by the operating system.
+- Input and output text is encoded in UTF-8.

-- Input and output text is encoded according to the user's settings.
+Maybe, as a stretch goal, input and output text is encoded according to the user's settings.

 ## Resulting design